 1. Try on several different models and brands to find the best fit.

 Some of the lower-priced models have “one-size-fits-most” approach, while the higher-priced models come in Small, Medium, and Large for a more custom fit, and some offer women’s-specific models.
-We even have an Extra-Large model (the Giro Venti) for those with larger-than-average heads.
+We even have an Extra-Large model (the Giro Bishop) for those with larger-than-average heads.

 Different brands of helmets tend to fit different head shapes better.
 Usually, we find that our Bell helmets fit better on people with more oval-shaped heads, and our Giro helmets tend to work better on more round heads.